Uncovering Your Signature Style: The 7-Day Challenge

 List your top 3 daily activities.

-Write one line for each activity: What does my outfit need to do in that moment?
+Write one line for each: What does my outfit need to do in this moment?

-Now match an item (or type of look) that would actually support you in those moments—without sacrificing style.
+Match an item or look that would support you in those moments.

 For Examples: